 Greetings from Welder Series World Headquarters in the thriving metropolis of Breslau, Ontario, Canada!
-You’ve made your way to our website – a collection of articles on tech information, how we got to where we are now (our history), company news, and a series of over 50 articles chronicling the build of a ‘32 Ford coupe.
-We’re building a ’68 Dodge pickup now, too.
+You’ve made your way to our website – a collection of articles on tech information, how we got to where we are now (our history), company news, and a series of over 50 articles chronicling the build of a ‘32 Ford coupe and a ’68 Dodge pickup, too.

 Across the top of the page, there are also some links that will lead you to more information including testimonials and a page which shows who you can buy Welder Series parts from in your area (Click here to find Welder Series parts near you).